woodpecker-ci/woodpecker/docs/docs/20-usage/20-workflow-syntax.md

 ### `when` - Conditional Execution

 Woodpecker supports defining a list of conditions for a step by using a `when` block.
 If at least one of the conditions in the `when` block evaluate to true the step is executed, otherwise it is skipped.
-A condition is evaluated to true if _all_ subconditions are true.
+A condition is evaluated to true if _all_ sub-conditions are true.
 A condition can be a check like:

 ```diff